Conformal Invariance of Spin Correlations in the Planar Ising Model: Introduction

 The work of Dmitry Chelkak and Konstantin Izyurov was supported by the Chebyshev Laboratory (Department of Mathematics and Mechanics, St.-Petersburg State University) under RF Government grant 11.G34.31.0026.
-Dmitry Chelkak was partly supported by P.Deligne's 2004 Balzan prize in Mathematics.
+Dmitry Chelkak was partly supported by P.~Deligne's 2004 Balzan prize in Mathematics.
 Cl\'ement Hongler was supported by the National Science Foundation under grant DMS-1106588 and by the Minerva Foundation.
-Konstantin Izyurov was partially supported by ERC AG CONFRA and the Swiss National Science Foundation.
+Konstantin Izyurov was partially supported by ERC AG CONFRA, the Swiss National Science Foundation, and the Academy of Finland.